flagrow/flarum-ext-image-upload/readme.md

 ## End-user usage

 During post creation, click the Attach button to select a file.
 Once you've chosen an image, upload will immediately start and based on the image size and your connection will take some time to complete.
+The link to the image will then be added as markdown into the post composer.

 ### links